wombat facts

 wombat crawling

-Photo by LuvCoffee on Pixabay
+Photo by LuvCoffee on Pixabay.

+The wombat employs its rear end, specifically the end of its spine, to protect itself against predators seeking to invade its burrow.
 Rather than retreating deeper into its burrow, the quick-witted wombat uses its rump to block the entrance.
 Its skin is as thick as old boots, covering a series of vertebrae fused into a rigid plate, making it a barrier and fortress in one.
-The wombat's bottom could even wedge the intruder against the top of the burrow.

 8. Wombats can run faster than humans.